bcnmy/docs/docs/quickstart.md

 createAccountAndMintNft();

 ```
-Upon successful completion, you should see the smart account address in the console.
+Upon successful completion, you should see EOA and the smart account address in the console.

 Smart accounts are designed with a pre-determined address known prior to deployment, making them counterfactual.
 Users transfers funds to this address and then the actual deployment transaction is internally batched with the first transaction that is done by that smart Account.
 Additionally, the paymaster can be used for this to sponsor this transaction.